aws/aws-gamekit/README.md

 ### Dependencies

-Build and Install the dependencies in the following order:
+Install the dependencies in the following order:

 1. AWS SDK C++
 2. yaml-cpp